5 Social work careers you could pursue with an MSW

 Child welfare social workers consult with and counsel parents, arrange adoptions, and find foster homes for children who have been neglected, abandoned, or abused.
 In schools, social workers apply a strengths-based approach to address a variety of problems, including teenage pregnancy, truancy, and disruptive misbehavior.
 These professionals sometimes work within the legal system and may need to assist with court hearings or even provide testimony to inform custody arrangements.

 While some child, family and school social worker positions will hire candidates with a bachelor’s degree in the field, many prefer master’s-qualified social workers.
 These positions are expected to grow 9 percent by 2031, which is faster than the national average for all occupations.

 5. School counselor

 Counselors in the school setting go by a number of different titles: school counselor, educational counselor, guidance counselor, student development advisor and vocational counselor.
 While a school psychologist may sound synonymous with a school counselor, there are some nuanced differences between these roles.

-In general, school counselors serve the entire student population within their school, focusing on supporting their social and emotional needs while also helping them prepare for future educational and professional endeavors.
-They might counsel students regarding personal, social or behavioral problems.
-School counselors may facilitate workshops on topics like drug prevention or parenting.
-The general focus of a school psychologist, on the other hand, is to provide clinical testing for learning disabilities and psychological disorders.
+In general, school counselors serve the entire population within their school.
+They focus on supporting their social and emotional needs while also helping students prepare for future educational and professional endeavors.
+School counselors often facilitate workshops on topics like drug prevention or parenting.

-These professionals will typically work at a school, whereas school psychologists and social workers may be employed by schools, community health centers and clinics alike.
-School counselor positions are often filled by master’s-qualified candidates, and they’re projected to grow 13 percent by 2026.
+These professionals work with elementary, middle and high school aged students.
+School counselor positions are often filled by master’s-qualified candidates, and they’re projected to grow 10 percent by 2031.